suryart/jquery-dragsort-rails/README.md

 # jQuery Drag Sort for Rails 3.1 Asset Pipeline

-[jQuery-DragSort-Plugin](http://dragsort.codeplex.com/) is a list drag and sort plugin made available by and on [CodePlex](http://dragsort.codeplex.com/). jQuery List Drag Sort features list element's dragging, dropping, and saving the sorted list by user using jQuery.
+[jQuery DragSort Plugin](http://dragsort.codeplex.com/) is a list drag and sort plugin made available by and on [CodePlex](http://dragsort.codeplex.com/). jQuery List Drag Sort features list element's dragging, dropping, and saving the sorted list by user using jQuery.

 jquery-dragsort-rails is a library that integrates jQuery List Drag Sort for Rails 3.1 or above Asset Pipeline.